jose-villegas/VCT_Engine/README.md

 The classic shadow mapping or alike techniques can be used to compute the voxels occlusion.
 The position of the voxel is projected in light space and the depth of the projected point is compared with the stored depth from the shadow map to determine if the voxel is occluded.

-My proposal also computes occlusion using raycasting within a volume.
+Our proposal also computes occlusion using raycasting within a volume.
 Any of the resulting volumes from the voxelization process can be used since the algorithm only needs to determine if a voxel exists at a certain position.
 To determine occlusion of a voxel, a ray is traced from the position of voxel in the direction of the light, the volume is sampled to determine if at the position of the ray there is a voxel, if this condition is true then the voxel is occluded.

 #### 2.2.1.
 Soft Voxel Shadows